-['] Credit may be applied toward a degree when the student meets regular admission standards, including graduation from high school.
+Students should not schedule any courses at the University in any subject where high school graduation requirements have not been met.
+Credit may be applied toward a degree when the student meets regular admission standards, including graduation from high school.
+Federal (Title IV) Financial Aid is not available for students participating in this program.